Back to wheaton.edu

 • Register your camper for a summer program and pay the deposit

-• Complete “Camper Matching Scholarship Questionnaire” as soon as possible, but by April 15.
-Your Camper Matching Scholarship will be awarded within one month of receiving your completed Camper Matching Questionnaire.
-Your Camper Matching Scholarship application is NOT complete without the Questionnaire submission.
+• Complete “Camper Matching Scholarship Application” Jotform by April 15.
+Your Camper Matching Scholarship will be awarded within one month of receiving your completed Camper Matching Application, while funds are available.

 • Wait one month as we review the form and process the information for the matched amount to be reflected on your bill.

-We guarantee the camper matching scholarship for all applicants upon completion of the Camper Matching Scholarship application.
-Funds will be applied to your account within one month of submitting the form
+Camper Matching Scholarships will be applied to your account within one month of submitting the form, while funds are available.

 Yes!
 Follow the same steps (noted above) and we will process your applications.
 We will provide assistance or scholarship if funds are available at that time.